lab1092/blender-manual_ja/manual/materials/properties/ramps.rst

    Ramps Panel

-In Blender 2.5, the separate :guilabel:`Ramp` panels for the :guilabel:`Diffuse` shader and the :guilabel:`Specular` shader respectively can be toggled on and off using the
+In Blender 2.5, the separate *Ramp* panels for the *Diffuse* shader and the *Specular* shader respectively can be toggled on and off using the

 .. figure:: /images/Manual-2.5-Material-RampsButton.jpg

  button.

-By default the Ramp panel opens with two colors; the first stop (:guilabel:`0`) is black and transparent (Alpha=0) and the second stop (:guilabel:`1`) is white and opaque (Alpha=1).
+By default the Ramp panel opens with two colors; the first stop (*0*) is black and transparent (Alpha=0) and the second stop (*1*) is white and opaque (Alpha=1).

-The position of the color stop markers can be altered by either (1) dragging the stop marker in the colorband or (2) by changing the :guilabel:`Pos` value in the
+The position of the color stop markers can be altered by either (1) dragging the stop marker in the colorband or (2) by changing the *Pos* value in the

 .. figure:: /images/Manual-2.5-Material-Ramps-StopPos.jpg